openstack/freezer/README.rst

     $ freezer-agent --action admin --container freezer_dev-test --remove-older-then 1 --backup-name dev-test-01

-Cinder restore currently creates a volume with the contents of the saved one, but doesn't implement deattach of existing volume and attach of the new one to the vm.
+Cinder restore currently creates a volume with the contents of the saved one, but doesn't implement detachment of existing volume and attachment of the new one to the vm.
 You should implement these steps manually.
 To create a new volume from existing content run the next command:

 Execute a cinder restore::